littleponyhh/name-inspector/README.md

 generate usernames

-supported sites : tiktok, instagram, twitter and on the future we were add : discord, telegram, telegram bots.
+supported sites : tiktok, instagram, twitter and on the future we will add : discord, telegram, telegram bots.

 ## HOW TO USE